benjaminmoon/benjaminmoon.github.io/_palaeomap/03-true-palaeogeographical-outlines.md

 With that ready, the following code reads and tidies the data (as for above), then adds a column (geog_layer) to identify the data layer (shallow marine, land, mountain) and joins all the data together.
 It's very _tidyverse_ based, so I'd suggest looking at <https://www.tidyverse.org> to see the rationale and how they link using the _pipe_ (`%>%`).
 You can also see more about individual functions in the R help.

-The final step is to create a column (polygon_id) to identify each region on the, which come after mountain map.
+The final step is to create a column (polygon_id) to identify each region.
 I had a long issue where different continents would join up, or Australia's land would always appear plotted underneath the sea.
 As described above, this is because the shapes on the map are plotted as separate polygons, and the IDs are repeated between each of the layers.
 We'll use the polygon_id column to make sure that each polygon has a unique ID by joining the layer, group and id name from the tidied data.

 ```r
 polygon_data <-